fbpx

 Hosting a guest on your show is a fun and exciting thing.
 Yet, is so important that you make sure every guest you host is the right fit for your show.

-While the guests you have on your show don’t necessarily have a voice in your brand, you are providing them a platform with your name on it.
-So, it is crucial to vet your guest to ensure that they are a great fit for your brand.
+While the guests you have on your show don’t necessarily have a voice in your brand, you are providing them with a platform with your name on it.
+So, it is crucial to vet your guests to ensure that they are a great fit for your brand.

 Say you bring on a guest that claims to be an expert in a certain field.
 Yet, when you interview them you find that you completely disagree with them, or you just don’t think they are qualified to be speaking on the topic.
 Sharing content like this on your show causes your audience to lose trust in you and your expertise.